SirkitsDev/SirHenry/README.md

 ```
+#!arduino
 #include <Servo.h>
 #include <NewPing.h>
 #include <SirHenry.h>

 ```

 These lines allow the compiler to use the library.

-An instance of the robot object can now be created by using the line:
+4. An instance of the robot object can now be created by using the line:

 ```
+#!arduino

 SirHenry bot;
 ```
 5. You are now ready to start writing your own programs that can make the robot do just about anything.
 Your imagination is the limit.
 6. Just in case this all seems a bit daunting, we have included two example programs in the library to give you a better idea of how things work.

-**Consider reading through the library's .cpp and .h files to get an idea of how it all works, you might even want to write your own library in time!**
+**Consider reading through the library's .cpp and .h files to get an idea of how it all works, you might even want to write your own library in time!